cdoyle-pdx/learn-srlinux/docs/get-started/interface.md

 * The _default_ VRF contains all front-panel "revenue" interfaces
 * The _default_ VRF is abstracted and does not require explicit configuration

 The concept of an abstracted, _default_ VRF does not exist in SR Linux.
-The factory configuration includes a VRF ("network-instance" in SR Linux) for the management interface, but nothing more.
-If you plan to use revenue interfaces to connect nodes together, the first step is the creation of a new VRF.
+The factory configuration includes a VRF ("network-instance") for the management interface, but nothing more.
+If you plan to use revenue interfaces to connect nodes together, the first step is the creation of a new VRF that your connected interfaces can be added to.
 ///

 **VRF's**